 Figure 14 shows a comparison of the macro-invertebrate family richness across all sites that were sampled for these organisms.
-It can be seen that AQ37 and AQ38 (both located on the Project site) had the highest family richness, followed by AQ40 (up stream of MLA 70425).
+It can be seen that AQ28 and AQ29 (upstream of MLA 70425) and AQ36 (located on the Project site) had the highest family richness.
 These sites fell within Quadrant 2 of the bi-plot (refer to Figure 13 above), indicating a healthy and diverse habitat for macro-invertebrate fauna.
+AQ36 also recorded the lowest diversity during the March 2010 survey; the significant difference here may be the result of seasonal changes or unfavourable timing during the 2010 sampling period.